-Consistent with the strong vision and the physical appearance of the university, the School of Computing (SoC) offers a refreshed and state-of-the-art education programme to the millennials of today and tomorrow.
+Consistent with the strong vision and the physical appearance of the university, the School of Computing and Creative Media (SCM) offers a refreshed and state-of-the-art education programme to the millennials of today and tomorrow.
 The undergraduate degrees have been designed and structured fittingly to prepare students to become potential creators, innovators, entrepreneurs and problem solvers with the professional skills to work in a team or independently towards self-employment.
 The courses and student extra-curricular activities offered are heavily infused with elements of creativity, critical thinking, communication and collaboration i.e. the type of skills that are highly sought after by organizations in the 21st century.

-True to its mantra of “Building a lifelong passion for education and innovation”, the education goals of the school is not merely to allow students to gain and regurgitate knowledge per se, but rather to provide them with the fundamental knowledge and the skills to “learning how to learn”, which means learning to think for oneself and in collaboration with others.
-More so in an area that is constantly changing at a breakneck speed, SoC provides an education philosophy that will help equip graduates with the ability to continuously re-invent and re-engineer themselves in order to keep up with technology advancement.
+True to its mantra of “Building a lifelong passion for innovation”, the education goals of the school is not merely to allow students to gain and regurgitate knowledge per se, but rather to provide them with the fundamental knowledge and the skills to “learning how to learn”, which means learning to think for oneself and in collaboration with others.
+More so in an area that is constantly changing at a breakneck speed, SCM provides an education philosophy that will help equip graduates with the ability to continuously re-invent and re-engineer themselves in order to keep up with technology advancement.

 Even at the beginning of the programme, students are exposed actively to the culture of tinkering, creativity, innovation and entrepreneurship.
 The cornerstone of all our programmes is a new and unique learning space called the MakerFest, hosted at our Innovation and Maker Lab.
 At the beginning of each academic year (during the orientation week), all incoming students are invited to join in a MakerFest event, which typically runs non-stop over a 48-hour period.
 Here, they will be split and teamed up separately with their seniors; exposed to basic Design Thinking skills and are then asked to ideate and prototype solutions to solve societal, government and business challenges.